Itswali/vet-clinic/README.md

 ### Usage

-To run the project, execute the following command: npm start Install this project with:
+To run the project, execute the following command: npm start

 ### Usage

 To run the project, execute the following command:

-### Run tests

-To run tests, run the following command: npm run test.

-### Deployment

-You can deploy this project using: GITHUB Pages.
 ### Deployment

 You can deploy this project using: